-What do you want to do in 2018?
+What do you want to do this year?
 What will you do to make this your year to thrive?

 Disclosure: Links in this post may be affiliate links.
 This means that, at no added cost to you, I may make a commission on products purchased through these links.
 Thank you for supporting this website!

 - How to Create a Haven This Christmas … And Why You Should - December 1